lordor93/Kaggle_Titanic/README.md

 - age: Age is fractional if less than 1.
 If the age is estimated, is it in the form of xx.5

-- sibsp: The dataset defines family relations in this way...
-- Sibling = brother, sister, stepbrother, stepsister
+- sibsp: The dataset defines family relations in this way -> Sibling = brother, sister, stepbrother, stepsister
-- Spouse = husband, wife (mistresses and fiancés were ignored)
+-> Spouse = husband, wife (mistresses and fiancés were ignored)
 - parch: The dataset defines family relations in this way...
-- Parent = mother, father
-- Child = daughter, son, stepdaughter, stepson
 - Some children travelled only with a nanny, therefore parch=0 for them.
 # Note
 To run the project, it is sufficient to run the "python main.py" command from the terminal in the project directory.